ndjo-byte/NUWE_CodingChallenge_InsectClassification/README.md

 In this project, I built a classification model to predict insect species using environmental sensor readings.
 The goal?
 To contribute to biodiversity conservation by automating insect identification in different habitats! 🦋🌿

-🌐 Background
+## 🌐 Background

 Biodiversity conservation is crucial, and insects play a vital role in maintaining ecological balance.
 This challenge aimed to classify insects based on environmental sensor data, helping scientists monitor populations and protect species more effectively.

-🗂️ Dataset
+## 🗂️ Dataset

 The dataset consists of two files:

 📌 train.csv – Contains sensor readings and corresponding insect categories.
 📌 test.csv – Includes sensor data without labels (for model predictions).

-Features:
+### Features:

 Sensor_alpha, Sensor_beta, Sensor_gamma: Continuous environmental sensor readings.
 Hour, Minutes: Time variables for when the measurements were taken.
 Insect: Categorical label (only present in the training set).

 ⚠️ Important: Time is a cyclic feature!
 Since machine learning models don’t naturally understand cyclical patterns, I transformed time features using sine and cosine functions in #NumPy to improve generalization. 🔄

-📊 Data Processing
+## 📊 Data Processing

 To ensure optimal model performance, I applied:
 ✅ Feature scaling for continuous sensor values.
 ✅ Time encoding using sine and cosine transformations.
 ✅ Data cleaning and preprocessing.

-🤖 Model
+## 🤖 Model

 The challenge allowed for flexibility in model selection.
-I experimented with different classifiers and optimized performance using:

-Random Forest 🌲
-Decision Trees 🌳
-Ensemble Learning 🤖
+I settle for a Random Forest Classifier 🌲 because I thought it would perform best with the imbalanced data and I have been really impressed with this kind of ensemble model's performance in previous projects

 Final model selection was based on F1 Score, ensuring a balance between precision and recall.

-📂 Repository Structure
+## 📂 Repository Structure

 |__ README.md
 |__ requirements.txt